Mock modular Eisenstein series with Nebentypus: Introduction and statement of results

 In the theory of mock theta functions and its applications to combinatorics as developed by Andrews, Hickerson, Watson, and many others, various formulas for $q$-series representations have played an important role.
 For instance, the generating function $R(\zeta;q)$ for partitions organized by their ranks is given by:

-where $N(m,n)$ is the number of partitions of $n$ of rank $m$ and $(a;q)_j:=\prod_{j=0}^{n-1}(1-aq^j)$ is the usual $q$-Pochhammer symbol.
-The function $R(\zeta;q)$, when $\zeta$ is specialized to any root of unity times a certain rational power of $q$, is a mock modular form on a congruence subgroup; see \cite{BringmannOno,Kang,Zagier} for discussion and applications.
+where $N(m,n)$ is the number of partitions of $n$ of rank $m$ and $(a;q)_n:=\prod_{j=0}^{n-1}(1-aq^j)$ is the usual $q$-Pochhammer symbol.
+The function $R(\zeta;q)$, when $\zeta$ is specialized to any root of unity times a certain rational power of $q$, is (up to a certain rational power of $q$) a mock modular form on a congruence subgroup; see \cite{BringmannOno,Kang,Zagier} for discussion and applications.
 For instance, Ramanujan's original example of the third order mock theta function $f(q)$ is

-which shows that the Fourier coefficients of $f(q)$ enumerate the number of partitions of $n$ with even rank minus the number of partitions of $n$ into odd rank.
+which shows that the Fourier coefficients of $f(q)$ enumerate the number of partitions of $n$ with even rank minus the number of partitions of $n$ with odd rank.

 Many identities involving partition ranks are subtle and require delicate $q$-series techniques to prove.
 Thus, it is interesting to ask for further constructions of mock theta functions that will likely play a future role in the study of ranks and related partition functions.
 Here we take inspiration from the fact that many classical modular forms are generated by Eisenstein series which, thanks to their representations as Lambert series, have nice $q$-expansions in terms of divisor power sums.
 Such representations have long been a staple in the theory of modular forms and their applications.